ElmehdiBennix/Born2beRoot_42/README.md

    - Security considerations of partition separation

 4. System Administration
-   - User and group administration
+   - User and group administration commands
    - System monitoring
    - Cron job configuration

+5. Security Implementations
+   - what is AppArmor/SELinux and how do they work
+   - what is SSH how it works and security configuration
+   - what is UFW/firewalld how it works and configuration
+   - Password policies and implementation

-5. Script Understanding
+6. Script Understanding
+   - How the monitoring script works
    - Each command in monitoring.sh
    - System information retrieval methods
    - Wall command functionality
    - Crontab configuration

-6. WordPress Stack Components
+7. WordPress Stack Components
    - Role of each service (Lighttpd, MariaDB, PHP)
    - How they interact with each other
    - Security considerations for each component

-7. Additional Service (Fail2ban)
+8. Additional Service (Fail2ban)
    - Purpose and functionality
    - Security benefits
    - Configuration choices
    - Log monitoring and management

-This guide covers all mandatory requirements from the subject.
+This guide covers all the requirements from the subject.
 Each component should be implemented in order, as later components often depend on earlier ones.
 Remember to document any modifications or custom configurations for the your defense.